How to join ACS 5-year estimates to custom trade area polygons

 2. Standardize Geospatial Inputs & Topology

-Accurate areal interpolation requires consistent coordinate reference systems (CRS) and valid polygon topology.
+Accurate areal interpolation requires consistent coordinate reference systems and valid polygon topology.
 Census TIGER/Line block group boundaries are distributed in WGS84 (EPSG:4326), which uses degrees and cannot yield accurate area calculations.
-Project both your trade areas and block groups to an equal-area projection like EPSG:5070 (North America Albers) before computing intersection ratios.
+Project both your trade areas and block groups to an equal-area projection like EPSG:5070 (North America Albers Equal Area) before computing intersection ratios.
 Always run make_valid() to resolve self-intersections or sliver geometries that commonly corrupt spatial overlays.

 import geopandas as gpd